nodejs/abi-stable-node/napi_abstract.md

  `value` is not an External value.

 #### Description
-This N-API API represents behavior similar to invoking the `typeof` Operator on the object as defined in
+This API represents behavior similar to invoking the `typeof` Operator on the object as defined in
 [Section 12.5.5](https://tc39.github.io/ecma262/#sec-typeof-operator)
 of the ECMAScript Language Specification.
-However, it has support for detecting External value.
+However, it has support for detecting an External value.
 If `value` has a type that is invalid, an error is returned.

 ### *napi_instanceof*